jmanhype/oh-my-opencode/README.md

 ### Agents: Your Teammates

+- **omo** (`anthropic/claude-sonnet-4-5`): The orchestration-focused primary agent.
+Actively delegates to specialized agents (explore, librarian, oracle, etc.) for complex tasks.
+Uses Sonnet 4.5 for its balanced speed and intelligence. **Enabled by default as your main agent.**
 - **oracle** (`openai/gpt-5.2`): Architecture, code review, strategy.
 Uses GPT-5.2 for its stellar logical reasoning and deep analysis.
 Inspired by AmpCode.
 - **librarian** (`anthropic/claude-sonnet-4-5`): Multi-repo analysis, doc lookup, implementation examples.
 Claude Sonnet 4 is fast, smart, great at tool calls, and excellent for documentation research.
 Inspired by AmpCode.
 - **explore** (`opencode/grok-code`): Fast codebase exploration and pattern matching.
 Claude Code uses Haiku; we use Grok—it's free, blazing fast, and plenty smart for file traversal.
 Inspired by Claude Code.